strangeproblem/strangeproblem.github.io/words.md

 ## Sum up

 When making choices, consider what the effects are on competing life goals (truth, happiness, etc.).
-Understand that effects are often incremental, not black and white, and consider the in-between choices.
+Understand that effects are often incremental and consider the in-between choices.
 Be sure to weigh probabilties of actually obtaining the expected effects.
 Understand that isolated incidents of badness may be tolerated, but patterns of badness must be addressed.

 # A wider view of morality

 I have presented a framework with which you can evaluate choices and make decisions.
 In theory, that should be all you need for a complete system of morality.
 However, that section only presents a microscopic view of decision making, and a complete system of morality also needs a macroscopic view.
-I will fill that in here.
+I will fill that in here, and examine some of the inherent goals in a wider context.

 ## Utilitarianism and justice

 In the section on decision making, I explained that you should make decisions that optimize your goals.
-Following this principle leads one to a system of morality called *utilitarianism*: you should do what creates the most goodness for the world.
+Following this principle leads one to a system of morality called *utilitarianism*: you should do what creates the most goodness (or "utility") for the world.

-But actually, I don't think utilitariniasm is a complete system of morality, because it ignores the concept of *justice*.
+But actually, I don't think utilitarianism is a complete system of morality, because it ignores the concept of *justice*.
 Justice says you cannot do bad things to people if they do not "deserve" it, even if it is for the greater good.
 It is not acceptable to arbitrarily rearrange the world to optimize goals, because the independence of other people must be respected.

-To understand this, consider the following thought experiment I heard in my ethics class [TODO thought experiment about hospital]
+To understand this, consider the following thought experiment I heard in my ethics class:

+Nancy is a surgeon at a hospital.
+Nancy's hospital is currently taking care of some very important people, such as a world-class scientist on the cusp of formualating a theory of everything, a world-class artist who has entertained and inspired people around the world, and a world-class diplomat who has ended a great war and is needed to keep the world from falling into war yet again.
+But these people are dying.
+The scientist needs a liver transplant, the artist needs a lung transplant, and the diplomat needs a heart transplant.
+Unfortunately, the hospital lacks the resources.

+But life at the hospital continues.
+One day, a youth named Debbie shows up at the hospital.
+Debbie is just passing through a needs a place to stay for the night.
+Nancy allows Debbie to stay, and they get to talking.
+In their conversation, Nancy learns that Debbie is an orphan with no home, family, or friends.
+Debbie is uneducated and has no interest in learning.
+From their conversation, it becomes clear to Nancy that Debbie has no future and will likely fall to crime and drugs.
+It becomes clear that Debbie will never do any good for the world.

+Should Nancy kill Debbie and redistribute Debbie's organs to save the world-class scientist, artist, and diplomat?
+No, of course not.
+Even though this would certainly increase the amount of goodness in the world, it is not *just*.
+In fact, this tenet of morality is so deeply ingrained in us that the idea of killing Debbie has probably not even crossed Nancy's mind.

-## The specialness of people
+### The specialness of people

-The concept of justice arises from a core tenet of human morality: the inherent specialness of people.
+The concept of justice points out a distinct aspect of morality: the inherent "specialness" or sacredness of people.
+There is an idea that each and every person is important and must be respected.
+That they must be treated with justice.

+Furthemore, I argue this specialness is exactly what it means to be a person.
+Morality says you can destory a robot and use its parts to create other better things.
+But you cannot do that with a person.
+People are a special case in morality.
+One day in the future, people may feel the same way about robots.
+Then we will know robots have attained personhood.

+I will attempt to formalize this "specialness".
+How does it fit into the inherent goals I talked about earlier?
+The goals of making yourself and other people happy.

+It doesn't.
 Up until this point I have pretened that the happiness of yourself and others is quantifiable.
-Unfortunately, it isn't.
+But unfortunately, this isn't the case.

-Human beings cannot be ascribed a value.
-They do not have zero value, they do not have infinite value, and they do not have some finite value.
+Formally, the "specialness" of people is the statement that people cannot be ascribed a value.
+They do not have a set value, and they do not have zero value either.
 The concept of value actually does not even apply.
 This is what distinguishes people from objects.
-They are sacred.

-[TODO: Examples with the death of one person, two people]
+Objects are only worth as much as their value, so if an object can be destroyed to create another object of higher value, it should be.

+I will now show that the concept of value does not apply to people.

+#### People do not have zero value

+If a person dies, it is bad.
+Therefore, a person cannot have zero value.

+#### People do not have a finite value

+If two people die, it is worse than if one person dies.
+But how much worse?
+Is it twice as worse?
+No, I don't think you could say that.
+Maybe it's something like 1.9x worse, or 2.1x worse?
+No, I don't think you could ever come to a conclusion like that, either.
+In fact, I don't think we have any way to quanify how much worse it is.
+It's worse, but not worse by a specific amount.
+Therefore, people must not have a set value.

-## The irrationality of ethics
+### The irrationality of ethics

-[TODO: How can we hope to be rational if the value of people cannot be weighed precisely?
-We can't]
+How can we hope to make decisions rationally if the value of people and their happiness cannot be weighed precisely?

+We can't.
+Believing in the "specialness" of people entails that ethics must be irrational.
+Ethics is fuzzy.
+We can say things like "two people being unhappy is worse than one person being unhappy", but we cannot say how much worse.
+And therefore it is possible to construct situations that are undecideable.

+Would you go out of your way to make one person unhappy in order to make two other people happy?
+Maybe not, because it is unjust.
+Would you make one person unhappy to make everyone else on Earth happy?
+Maybe.
+Maybe justice is outweighed at that point.
+What about if it would make 50% of people on Earth happy?
+Is it worth it then?
+What about 25%?
+75%?
+I argue that there is a whole, huge grey area where you simply will not know what to do.
+You cannot weigh precisely.
+There is not an obvious choice.

-## The ethics of "I don't know"
+### The ethics of "I don't know"

-[TODO: Thought experiment about two children falling off a boat]
+We can construct any number of thought experiments the ethics are fuzzy enough that we simply cannot tell what to do.

+Here's one: You're on a boat with your two children.
+Suddenly you hit a wave, and one of your children falls off the right side of the boat, and your other child falls off the left side of the boat.
+You only have time to save one of the children from drowning.
+What do you do?
+(Or more importantly, what is your thought process?)

+I propose that you simply would not know what to do.
+You wouldn't start reasoning in your head about which one has the most potential to do good for the world, and save that one.
+They are both special to you, and you're not going to reason out why one is better than the other.

+In the end, you would act and save one of them.
+Because saving one is better than standing there and doing nothing.
+But you would have no justification for *why* you saved a particular one.
+You might even be able to say some reasons if asked, but you would know in your heart that nothing can truly justify not saving the other.

+Ultimately, we must accept that there are certain decisions where the only response is "I don't know.", and yet we must choose to act anyway.

 ## On facts and lies

+Let us now examine the inherent goal of truth and knowledge more closely.

 I hope I've made the case that truth is an inherent goal.
 Therefore, morality dictates we should tell the truth.
 However, this principle is not always so simple, so I will expand upon it.